Main content

 In our second visit to this week-long festival, Huw Stephens brings all the highlights and stories from the National Eisteddfod of Wales.

-He catches up some of Wales’s top female talent on the main rock and pop stage, including indie rock trio Adwaith, fresh from performing at the Euros.
+He catches up with some of Wales’s top female talent on the main rock and pop stage, including indie rock trio Adwaith, fresh from performing at the Euros.

 Huw also attends a special concert paying tribute to a Cardiff music legend and cultural icon, Geraint Jarman, which includes a reggae performance from Aleighcia Scott.